Noah-Everett/ANNIE_GPVM/bin/README.md

 - `$B/setup_genie3_00_06.sh`
 - `$FLUX/*`

-If any of these files have been changed, and you wish to use the new versions, make sure to rerun `$B/make_tar_genie.sh` to produce an up to date `$GR/grid_genie.tar.gz`.
+If any of these files have been changed, and you wish to use the new versions, make sure to rerun `$B/make_tar_genie.sh` to produce an up-to-date `$GR/grid_genie.tar.gz`.

 ### Usage
 ```